TL;DR

 How Long

-Section titled “How Long”10 weeks.
+Section titled “How Long”A single weekend (with pre-work the week before).
 NetBird runs alongside GlobalProtect during migration — zero downtime, instant rollback if anything breaks.

 The Risk of Doing Nothing